Why choose RPBA Members?

 - You or a loved one develop severe allergies that cause ongoing discomfort or health issues

 This re-homing commitment extends to their own breeding dogs upon retirement from breeding.
-We are committed to ensuring all dogs and cats owned or sold by RPBA members will not end up euthanised in a shelter or pound.
+We are committed to ensuring all dogs and cats owned or sold by RPBA members will not end up euthanised or in a pound.
 That means that any animal used for breeding must be desexed upon retirement, and then either kept as a pet or re-homed.

 We firmly believe that euthanasia is only acceptable when it is the most humane course of action, such as when certain intractable behaviours are dangerous to the wellbeing of the animal, other animals, and the owners.
 In the case of life-threatening or chronic conditions, our members may consider euthanasia if their veterinarian believes the animal will no longer have sufficient quality of life, such as when the pain can be extreme and ongoing.